 The ProMate Scope Scuba optical corrective prescription dive mask is great for off-the-shelf correction for your vision.
 Its liquid silicone injected skirt and strap make it a comfortable fit, ideal for medium-sized faces.
 If your vision isn’t 20/20 and are looking for an affordable prescription scuba mask this is the one for you.

 Our Review Score

-The Cressi Focus dive mask comes with the option to install graduated lenses.
+Cressi is known for it’s high-quality scuba diving products all over the world.
+And this prescription scuba mask option is yet another product of theirs that just doesn’t disappoint.
+The Cressi Focus dive mask comes with the option to install graduated lenses, making it a great option for a prescription dive mask.
 This product has been around for many years and is a universal and quality mask.

 Tri-Mix Frame & High Quality